Monitoring the status of devices within a mission-critical system is vital to its operation.

 "TSL’s commitment to supporting emerging IP standards such as AES-67, SMPTE 2022-6 and SMPTE 2110 gave us the confidence we needed in the PAM2-IP to provide the audio monitoring we required at RTL City.
 Additionally, knowing that we could deploy the PAM2-IP in our new all-IP infrastructure without being forced to change our operational workflows was fundamental to our purchase decision."

-Director of Technology projects and Support at BCE
+Costas Colombus, Director of Technology Projects and Support

 "We’ve been thrilled to have TSL as part of our growing AMPP alliance.
 As Product Manager for Orchestration Tools and Infrastructure at Grass Valley, I’m excited to partner with them as they deliver the processing engine behind the new GVO-Tally option for GV Orbit.